SignPath/website/docs/documentation/crypto-providers/gpg.md

 #### Prepare for signing

 1. Copy the generated public GPG key (`$Email.public.pgp`) to the target system.
 2. Execute `SCD LEARN` to restore the shadowed keys.
-For details, see the `UseSignPathCryptokiGpgConfiguration` function in the GPG scenario of the [Linux container samples](/documentation/crypto-providers#linux-docker-samples).
+For details, see the `UseSignPathCryptokiGpgConfiguration` function in the GPG scenario of the [Linux container samples].
 3. Import the GPG key .
-See the `ImportGpgKeys` function in the GPG scenario of the [Linux container samples](/documentation/crypto-providers#linux-docker-samples).
+See the `ImportGpgKeys` function in the GPG scenario of the [Linux container samples].

 ## Signing code with GPG

 ### GPG File Signing {#gpg-file-signing}

-The [Linux container samples](/documentation/crypto-providers#linux-docker-samples) contain a full example to sign and verify a file with a detached signature (including the mentioned preparation steps) in `.\RunScenario.ps1 ... -Scenario GpgSignFile`.
+The [Linux container samples] contain a full example to sign and verify a file with a detached signature (including the mentioned preparation steps) in `.\RunScenario.ps1 ... -Scenario GpgSignFile`.
 The used GPG key is referenced via its email address.

 During `gpg --sign`, SignPath is called to perform a hash based signing operation with the _Project_ / _Signing Policy_ referenced in the shadowed private key.
 Note that the _OrganizationId_ and the _ApiToken_ still need to be passed to the SignPath Crypto Provider to authenticate the request.

 ### RPM Signing (Linux)

-The [Linux container samples](/documentation/crypto-providers#linux-docker-samples) contain a full example to sign and verify a RPM file in `.\RunScenario.ps1 ... -Scenario SignRpm`.
+The [Linux container samples] contain a full example to sign and verify a RPM file in `.\RunScenario.ps1 ... -Scenario SignRpm`.
 The used GPG key is referenced via its email address.
 See `SignRpm.ps1` for details.

 During `rpm --addsign`, SignPath is called to perform a hash based signing operation with the _Project_ / _Signing Policy_ referenced in the shadowed private key.
 Note that the _OrganizationId_ and the _ApiToken_ still need to be passed to the SignPath Crypto Provider to authenticate the request.

 ### DEB Signing via dpkg-sig (Linux)

-The [Linux container samples](/documentation/crypto-providers#linux-docker-samples) contain a full example to sign and verify a DEB file using _[dpkg-sig](https://manpages.debian.org/bullseye/dpkg-sig/dpkg-sig.1.en.html)_ in `.\RunScenario.ps1 ... -Scenario SignDeb`.
+The [Linux container samples] contain a full example to sign and verify a DEB file using _[dpkg-sig](https://manpages.debian.org/bullseye/dpkg-sig/dpkg-sig.1.en.html)_ in `.\RunScenario.ps1 ... -Scenario SignDeb`.
 The used GPG key is referenced via its email address.
 Note the passed default "sign role" value of `"builder"`.

 During `dpkg-sig --sign`, SignPath is called to perform a hash based signing operation with the project / signing policy referenced in the shadowed private key.
 Note that OrganizationId and the ApiToken still need to be passed to the SignPath Crypto Provider to authenticate the request.

 ### Maven Artifact Signing (Linux)

-The [Linux container samples](/documentation/crypto-providers#linux-docker-samples) contain a full example to build, sign and verify Maven artifacts using the _[Apache maven-gpg-plugin](https://maven.apache.org/plugins/maven-gpg-plugin/)_ in `.\RunScenario.ps1 ... -Scenario SignMaven`.
+The [Linux container samples] contain a full example to build, sign and verify Maven artifacts using the _[Apache maven-gpg-plugin](https://maven.apache.org/plugins/maven-gpg-plugin/)_ in `.\RunScenario.ps1 ... -Scenario SignMaven`.
 The used GPG key is referenced via its email address.

 During `mvn install`, SignPath is called to perform a hash based signing operations with the _Project_ / _Signing Policy_ referenced in the shadowed private key.
 Note that the _OrganizationId_ and the _ApiToken_ still need to be passed to the SignPath Crypto Provider to authenticate the request.

+[Linux container samples]: /documentation/crypto-providers#linux-docker-samples